Wearing Too Many Hats and Burning Out: How to Stop

 Maybe this is just what entrepreneurship looks like.

-You’re burning out, and you think the answer is working smarter or pushing harder.
+You’re burning out, and you think the answer is to work smarter or push harder.
+It’s not.

 What You Think Is Wrong About Burnout vs The Real Task-Mix Problem At $50K–$150K/Month